About the campaign

-Since 2010, the MAV has been actively advocating to the Australian and Victorian governments to secure funding commitments to assist local government to support implementation of the national 15 hours kindergarten reforms in Victoria.
-Over this period, $5.5m has been provided in federal funding to Victorian councils for operational planning and assessment, plus councils shared a further $4m to support change management. $174m of state/federal funding has also been provided for capital investment.
+Since MAV advocacy commenced on this issue in 2010, $5.5 million has been provided in federal funding to Victorian councils for operational planning and assessment, plus councils shared a further $4m to support change management, and $200m of state/federal funds were provided for capital investment.

-To achieve these outcomes, our advocacy efforts have included:
+To achieve these outcomes, our advocacy efforts have and will continue.

 - regular meetings and briefings with Victorian Ministers and Shadow Ministers

-- regular meetings with the Department of Education and Early Childhood Development (DEECD)
+- regular meetings with the Department of Education and Training (DET)